 Step 4: Prepare your patch

-Sometimes patches will lift up on the corners and cause them to lift.
+Sometimes patches will lift up on the corners and cause them to come off.
 With a sharp pair of scissors, trim and round the corners of the patch to avoid this from happening.
 Your patch will need to be about an inch smaller than the area you have primed.

 Step 5: Apply Primer

 Check to see if your patch kit came with a small roller.
 If not, you will need one to apply your primer.
 Apply it to the area you marked off.
 Once the primer has become sticky enough, you are ready to apply your patch.
 Be sure to clean your roller so that you can use it after you have applied your patch.